Quasipolynomial-time algorithms for Gibbs point processes: Introduction

 The algorithmic significance of the cluster expansion stems from two observations.
 The first is that in order to compute $\frac{1}{|S|}\log Z_S(\lambda)$ up to an additive error of $\eps$, it suffices to compute the first $O(\log (|S|/\eps))$ coefficients $C_k(S) $.
 This simple but crucial observation is at the heart of Barvinok's interpolation method and algorithmic applications of the cluster expansion.
 The second is that the description of the Taylor coefficients as a sum over \emph{connected} graphs allows us to approximate them efficiently.

-At first sight, it seems that the use of the cluster expansion restricts the range of $\lambda$ for which we can obtain algorithms to the interval $(0, (e C_\phi)^{-1})$ where the cluster expansion is known to converge.
+At first sight, it seems that the use of the cluster expansion restricts the range of $\lambda$ for which we can obtain algorithms to the interval {$(0, ( e^{1+B} \hat C_\phi)^{-1})$} where the cluster expansion is known to converge.
 Moreover, the work of Groeneveld~\cite{groeneveld1962two} and Penrose \cite{penrose1963convergence} implies that for a repulsive potential the radius of convergence of the cluster expansion is at most $1/C_\phi$ (see Remark 3.7 in~\cite{nguyen2020convergence}).
-In order to use the cluster expansion to produce an algorithm throughout the zero-free region (which includes values of $\lambda$ \emph{outside} of the radius of convergence), we use an idea of Barvinok and apply a well-chosen polynomial to map between the zero-free region and the disk.
+In order to use the cluster expansion to produce an algorithm throughout the zero-free region (which {for repulsive potentials is known to include} values of $\lambda$ \emph{outside} of the radius of convergence), we use an idea of Barvinok and apply a well-chosen polynomial to map between the zero-free region and the disk.
 This is handled in Section \ref{sec:conformal}.

 The main technical contribution of this work is to approximate the coefficients of the cluster expansion~\eqref{eq:C_k-def} in quasipolynomial time.
 We note that the problem of approximating coefficients of the cluster expansion was pointed out in \cite{friedrich2022algorithms} as a central obstacle to obtaining an efficient deterministic algorithm that works entirely in the continuum.
 To approximate the coefficients $C_k(S)$, the main challenge is that for each graph $G \in \mathcal{G}_k$, the integrand in \eqref{eq:C_k-def} need not be well-behaved; in particular, it need not be Lipschitz.
 To handle this, we break each such term into many subsequent terms, each of which will give us an integral of a function that is Lipschitz over its support.
-We then approximate each of these integrals by taking a sufficiently fine mesh and comparing the integral to a weighted sum over this mesh.
+We then approximate each of these integrals by taking a sufficiently fine mesh and comparing the integral to a weighted sum over this mesh. {Our assumption that the potential $\phi$ has finite range allows us to restrict our attention to approximating integrals over regions whose volume is independent of $n$.
+It would be interesting to extend the results of this paper to include stable potentials of infinite range.}